longhorn/release/README.md

 This repository is for automating Longhorn releases through GitHub actions, including regular releases, preview releases, and sprint releases.
 Additionally, it also supports some extra repository and CI operations.

-## Create a release
+## Release Process

-To create a release is by running a release workflow.
-The common steps of each workflow are blow, but it could be slightly different for different release types.
+To create a release, run a release workflow.
+The common steps for each workflow are outlined below, though they may vary slightly for different release types.
+For the precise steps, please refer to the workflow file for each release type.

 1. Set up the git environment.
 2. Clone this repository.